Omaha woman who uses wheelchair addresses accessibility issues on Instagram account

 Most of the time, getting into the business is the trickiest part.
 Berg said she has messaged several businesses asking how to enter their buildings in a wheelchair.
 They often point out accessible entrances at the back of the business.

-In a post she made about having the tires replaced on her wheelchair at The Bike Rack, a bike store near 144th Street and West Maple Road, Berg pointed out that a literal bike rack sat in the accessible parking stall.
+In a post she made about having the tires replaced on her wheelchair at The Bike Rack, a bike store near 144th Street and West Maple Road, Berg pointed out that a literal bike rack sat in the handicap stall.
 Store officials remedied the problem the next morning.

 Store manager Robb Hiatt said they set the bike rack outside every morning.
 When he saw the store tagged in Berg’s Instagram post, he realized just how big of a mistake the placement was.